Ly0n/awesome-robotic-tooling/README.md

 * [Realtime_Testing_Best_Practices](https://elinux.org/Realtime_Testing_Best_Practices) - This page is intended to serve as a collecting point for presentations, documents, results, links and descriptions about testing Realtime performance of Linux systems.
 In the first section, please upload or place links to presentations or documentsion on the subject of RT testing for linux.
 * [ELISA](https://elisa.tech/) -  Project is to make it easier for companies to build and certify Linux-based safety-critical applications – systems whose failure could result in loss of human life, significant property damage or environmental damage
 * [PREEMPT_RT kernel patch](https://wiki.linuxfoundation.org/realtime/documentation/start) - Aim of the PREEMPT_RT kernel patch is to minimize the amount of kernel code that is non-preemptible.
-* [Fast-RTPS](https://github.com/eProsima/Fast-RTPS) -  protocol, which provides publisher-subscriber communications over unreliable transports such as UDP, as defined and maintained by the Object Management Group (OMG) consortium

 ### Awesome
 * [awesome-safety-critical](https://github.com/stanislaw/awesome-safety-critical) - List of resources about programming practices for writing safety-critical software.